mihirtiwari/HackIllinois/CONTRIBUTING.md

 # Contributing to Prescription Merge Conflict (PMC)

 ## Contributor License Agreement
 By submitting a pull request you are guaranteed that your contributions are licensed under the MIT license.
 You must accept this policy in order to contribute to our project.
+You are also presenting that you have a right to license your contribution to this project.

 ## New Feature Requirements
 * When you finish the feature contact either contributor about integrating it into the project